 There are many effective replacements for canola oil.
 Heat-tolerant oils — such as coconut and olive oils — can be used for cooking, while flaxseed, walnut, and hempseed oils can be utilized in recipes that don’t involve heat.

 Canola oil is a seed oil widely used in cooking and food processing.

-Until larger, better-quality studies are available, consider choosing oils that have been proven healthy — such as extra virgin olive oil — instead.
+Until larger, better-quality studies are available, consider choosing oils that have been proven healthy — such as olive oil — instead.